gitmedo/gitmedo/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Software engineering ALX programme
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me
+- 📫 How to reach me: mohamed.elmahfoudi23@gmail.com

 <!---
 gitmedo/gitmedo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.